ALLOY WHEEL REFURBISHMENT

 Once the wheels have been removed from the oven and left to cool, they are then individually prepped and repaired of curbing/damage and any corrosion sanded out.

-it would need to be aluminium welded to build back up and then further sanding to be re-shaped to the wheel which can extend the turn around time)
+(Some damage may be too deep to be sanded out, therefore it would need to be aluminium welded to build back up and then further sanding to be re-shaped to the wheel which can extend the turn around time)

 Now the wheels have been repaired, we can now place them in the sandblast cabinet to undergo “blasting” the whole wheel inside and out to further clean and prep the wheel for coating.
 Media blasting the wheel leaves a uniform surface on the wheels and a 'key' for the powder coat to adhere to.